Registration Information (Blyth Junior Broomball)

 FAQs

 Registration for our league is online and you can pay by e transfer, cash, or cheque.
-We have an early registration in March and will resume again August 1, 2023 for the 2023-2024 Season.
+Registration is open from August 1 - September 9 for the 2025-2026 Season.

 If there is still room for your child to play, you will be charged a late registration fee of $25 per child.